qiyu3816/GDSG/README.md

 ## Data & Pretrained Checkpoints

 Please download the datasets and pretrained model from here http://ieee-dataport.org/documents/dataset-multi-server-multi-user-computation-offloading.
-Or you can contact the author directly through GitHub's email information.
+Due to the large number of results involved in this article, in order to avoid too much data, the `results/ `folder only contains the main DiGNN and GDSG checkpoints.
+In addition, the data related to the calculation of gradient orthogonality between tasks is also in the `results/` folder, but because the data involved in the model of large-scale problems is too large to be uploaded in the code repository, we only put the results of small models.
+If you need complete data, models and result files, please consult us by email.

 ## Gradient acquisition process